rtrlib/handbook/source/tools.rst

 *Note*: for all prefixes RPKI validation results are based on origin AS 12654 that is owned by RIPE.
-Most examples also require a connection to a RPKI cache server, for that we provide a public cache with *hostname* ``rpki-validator.realmv6.org`` and *port* ``8282``.
+Most examples also require a connection to a trusted RPKI cache server, for that we provide a public cache with *hostname* ``rpki-validator.realmv6.org`` and *port* ``8282``.

 .. _rtrclient: